 If the person has any eye complaints, the time taken for the whole eye exam will depend on what specific complaint the patient has.
 Depending on the complaints, the patient may undergo further tests to investigate in that direction.

 For example, if glaucoma is suspected, more tests are performed to assess the severity of the disease and amount of damage to the eyes.
-This may involve examination of the optic nerve, measurement of eye pressure with applanation tonometer, visual field assessment and retinal nerve fiber analysis.
+This may involve an examination of the optic nerve, measurement of eye pressure with an applanation tonometer, visual field assessment and retinal nerve fiber analysis.
 This may need an extra hour for the complete eye examination.

 Similarly, if there is a need to dilate the pupil by putting dilator eye drops for further assessment of posterior segment (which includes retina and optic nerve mainly), that itself may take up to 30-40 minutes.

 To get an idea of your eye health and vision health correctly, your doctor needs to know your medical history and family history.
 Some eye conditions (e.g. glaucoma) are hereditary and some systemic health conditions affect your eye health.

 Depending on expected and unexpected findings during your comprehensive eye exam, more tests may be performed to diagnose eye diseases and conditions and decide the treatment.

 It should be kept in mind that the estimated durations mentioned here do not include the time spent in waiting for your turn for consultation and tests.

 This is the ability of the eye to see details clearly.
 Your eyes are two of the most important parts of your body.
 In fact, the eyes are the most important part of your brain.
 And your eyes are constantly trying to get information from your environment.
 Therefore, it’s so important to have clear vision.